What can guinea pigs eat?

 And how much?
 Guinea pigs don't usually overeat, but it's important to provide the proper balance of pellets, hay and fresh vegetables.
 Like human beings, guinea pigs cannot make their own vitamin C, so they require vitamin C-rich foods in their daily diet.
 Inadequate vitamin C can lead to scurvy, signs of which include a weakened immune system, abnormal bone and tooth development and growth, and delayed wound healing.
 An inadequate diet can also lead to obesity, dental disease, bladder stones and gastrointestinal problems.

-Fruit and vegetables: Fresh vegetables can be offered once a day and should be equivalent to about one cup total per guinea pig per day.
+Fresh vegetables can be offered once a day and should be equivalent to 1/2 to one cup total per guinea pig per day.
 Leafy greens like romaine lettuce, red and green leaf lettuces, mustard or turnip greens, cabbage, kale, cilantro and parsley should comprise the bulk of your pig’s fresh produce.
 It’s best to provide variety by feeding different greens each day.
 Vegetables like red or green pepper and broccoli have high levels of vitamin C in them and are great daily options.
 Add carrots, zucchini, tomato or sweet potato once or twice a week.

 Introduce new fruits and veggies gradually to avoid diarrhea.
 If your guinea pig develops loose stool, reduce the amount of fresh produce for several days, then reintroduce it in smaller portions.